OctopusDeploy/blog/blog/2021-01/workers-as-containers/index.md

  -
 ---

-I recently had the need to create some additional, temporary workers on our [Samples](https://samples.octopus.app) cloud instance of Octopus Deploy that could be shared with other spaces.
+I recently had the need to create some additional, temporary workers on our [Samples](https://samples.octopus.app) cloud instance of Octopus Deploy.
 As these workers were to be short lived, containers seemed like the perfect solution!
 Spin up, do some work, tear them down.
 Beautiful!
 In this post, I'll demonstrate how to create workers in a container hosted in Azure, perform a health check, and install some additional software components.
-Once we're done with the workers, tear them down and deregister from Octopus.

-## The problem
-The goal of this project was to provide additional workers to our Samples instance during the time when all of the Spaces were spinning up their respective infrastructure.
-When the workers were no longer needed, tear them down.

 ## Spin up the workers
 The first step we'll need to do is to create a Runbook.
 This post assumes that you have some familiarity with the [Runbook](https://octopus.com/docs/runbooks) feature, so I'll not be going into great detail in creating one.
 My Runbook consists of the following steps: